 Computing humanist/humane computationalist since 1996.
-Director of Digital Research & Scholarship at the University of Virginia Library and Special Advisor to the Provost at UVa.
-President of the Association for Computers and the Humanities, and chair of both the UVa General Faculty Council and the Modern Language Association‘s Committee on Information Technology.
-Recent Chronicle of Higher Ed “Ten Tech Innovators” profile says: “Bethany Nowviskie likes to build things.”
+Director of the Scholars’ Lab and Department of Digital Research & Scholarship at the University of Virginia Library and Special Advisor to the Provost, for the advancement of digital humanities research at UVa.
+Distinguished Presidential Fellow at CLIR, the Council on Library and Information Resources.
+Immediate past president of the Association for Computers and the Humanities and outgoing chair of both the UVa General Faculty Council and the Modern Language Association‘s Committee on Information Technology.
+Recent projects include Neatline, the Praxis Program and Praxis Network, #Alt-Academy, and the Scholarly Communication Institute.
+Named one of “Ten Tech Innovators” for 2013 by the Chronicle of Higher Education, which pretty much summed it up: “Bethany Nowviskie likes to build things.”
 Mother of two; tinkerer; not that kind of doctor.

 At the University of Virginia, where I serve as the Library’s director of Digital Research & Scholarship, I am a member of our dean’s Strategic Leadership Team and advise the office of the Provost on issues relating to digital humanities.
 In the Library, I have direct oversight of the Scholars’ Lab.
 The SLab focuses on digital humanities, spatial and statistical analysis across the disciplines, and experimental and ludic scholarly methods at the intersection of our digital and material worlds, featuring vibrant intellectual programming, and dedicated fellowships and Praxis Program internship opportunities for graduate students.
-My department also includes a “Digital Scholarship R&D” unit, headed by Wayne Graham, providing consultation, software development, and infrastructure support for the digital humanities.
+My department also includes a “Digital Scholarship R&D” unit, providing consultation, software development, and infrastructure support for the digital humanities.

 My scholarly research interests lie in the intersection of algorithmic or procedural method and traditional humanities interpretation.
-Among my recent grant-funded projects (supported by the NEH, IMLS, and Library of Congress) are the Speaking in Code summit, the Institute for Enabling Geospatial Scholarship, and Neatline: Facilitating Geospatial and Temporal Interpretation of Archival Collections.
+Among recent grant-funded projects (supported by the NEH, IMLS, and Library of Congress) are the Speaking in Code summit, the Institute for Enabling Geospatial Scholarship, and Neatline: Facilitating Geospatial and Temporal Interpretation of Archival Collections.